Skip to content

 Webhook normalization is the architectural process of ingesting, verifying, and transforming asynchronous events from multiple third-party providers into a single, canonical data format — so your application receives a predictable record:created or record:updated event regardless of whether it originated from HiBob, Salesforce, Jira, or Asana.

 If you're here, you probably have three or more webhook integrations in production, each with its own signature verification method, payload shape, and retry behavior.
 You're tired of the if (provider === 'hubspot') spaghetti.
-This guide breaks down the architecture that replaces all of it: how to handle fragmented security models, solve the "thin payload" problem, and implement enterprise-grade reliability patterns.
+This guide breaks down the architecture that replaces all of it: how to handle fragmented security models, solve the "thin payload" problem, and implement enterprise-grade reliability patterns - with code examples you can adapt for your own webhook infrastructure.

 The Problem: The Wild West of Third-Party Webhooks